 Wellbeing and Mindfulness

 Take the time to be aware of where you are right now.
-It will not be long and we’ll be passed the moment we are in right now.
+It will not be long, and we’ll be passed the moment we are in right now.
 It will all become a story we tell.
 By becoming aware of the now, we can appreciate more of where we have come from and where we’re heading to.
 I bet you feel a little less anxious right now than you did the moment the UK went into lockdown for example.
 That’s why we saw the shelves empty.
 Some of us were operating out of fear of the unknown.
 Yet here we are in the unknown.

 Mindfulness is a wonderful way of becoming centred and quietening the mind.
 A simple method is to take the time to breath, and focus only on your breathing.
 If you’re not used to doing this, see how you are feeling on a scale of 1-10 right now.

 See how your mind is.
 Is it racing?
 Is it worried?
-Now, breathe deeply for a count of 5, hold for 3, and then slowly breath out for a count of 5.
+Now, breathe deeply for a count of 5, hold for 3, and then slowly breathe out for a count of 5.
 Do this 10 times and then see how you feel on your scale of 1-10.
 Just let your mind calm and flow like water.

 Ask Yourself Better Questions

 We can’t control the world around us.
 That much is clearer than ever.
 But we can control our world.
 A very simple trick which can snap you out of negative thinking is to ask yourself better questions.
 We’ve talked about the conversations we have with yourself and turning it down or up.
 Well, another trick to add to this is the questions you ask yourself.